e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

   - enable server launch at system startup
   - start the server
 2. You should also install `postgresql-contrib` to get access to `pg_trgm`
-  - to achieve this you will need to do something like `sudo dnf install postgresql15-contrib`
+  - to achieve this you will need to do something like `sudo dnf install postgresql15-contrib` or `sudo apt install postgresql-contrib`
 3. Enter the `psql` shell: `sudo -u postgres psql`
    - execute the following; use good/strong passwords and write them down:
 ```